adit26data/AWS-CCP-Revision-Notes/Module-2: Billing services and pricing models in AWS.md

 Shows general status of the AWS services
 ### Personal Health Dashboard
 provides guidance and alerts on AWS events that might harm the environment.
+### AWS Abuse
+The AWS Abuse team deals with attempts to damage the AWS environments like DDOS, DOS, intrustion, spamming and port scanning.

+### Cost Allocation Tags
+Optional metadata that when added to a service helps in better analysis of cost and usage tracking of that particular service.They are of 2 types- User and AWS defined.

+### Billing Alarms
+They are alerts to warn of over expense.